BurntSushi/blog/content/post/ripgrep.md

 Unicode word boundaries by adjusting your system's locale settings.
 In this benchmark, we force it to use ASCII word boundaries.)

-`sift` is the only tool that gets noticeably slower in this benchmark compared to previous benchmarks.
+`sift` and `pt` are the only tools that gets noticeably slower in this benchmark compared to previous benchmarks.
 The reason is the same as the reason why `pt` got noticeably slower in the [`linux_literal_casei`](#linux-literal-casei)
-benchmark: `sift` is now also bottlenecked on Go's regexp library. `sift` could do a little better here by staying out of Go's regexp library and searching for the `PM_RESUME` literal, and then only confirming whether the match corresponds to a word boundary after it found a hit for `PM_RESUME`.
+benchmark: both `pt` and `sift` are now also bottlenecked on Go's regexp library. `pt` and `sift` could do a little better here by staying out of Go's regexp library and searching for the `PM_RESUME` literal, and then only confirming whether the match corresponds to a word boundary after it found a hit for `PM_RESUME`.
 This still might use Go's regexp library, but in a much more limited form.

 ### `linux_unicode_word`